Rocco-Gossmann/ApplicantsRESTAPI-Mockup/documentation/Projekt_Structur.md

 >
 > All following starts will be much quicker.

-5.)
+6.)
 Wait a few seconds.
 On your first Start, PHP-Composer needs to download and install all required packages.
 This can also take a minute, depending on your Network-Speed.

+7.)
+Now you can access the Project by calling http://localhost:8081 in the Browser

 # Project Folders